-On September 26, 2014, the Board approved the redemption of all of the First Preferred Shares, Series 16 issued and outstanding on November 15, 2014.
-The payment of the redemption price was made on Monday, November 17, 2014, being the first business day following such date.
+On November 15, 2015, the Bank completed the redemption of all issued and outstanding Series 20 First Preferred Shares.
+The payment of the redemption price was made on Monday, November 16, 2015, being the first business day following such date.